 - If you can’t do pistol squats, here is a progression to get you there safely.

 - Get the low/medium resistance Thera-bands at first (or a combo pack so you can progress).

 If you always forget the exercises, get custom illustrations of the entire routine (free) by joining now:

-- Strength Training for Runners (highly recommended for injury-prone runners)
+- Injury Prevention for Runners (highly recommended for injury-prone runners)

 Get the Strength Running PR Guide ebook and tips to run faster (without the injuries).